narbehaj/ssl-checker/README.md

 It's a simple script running in python that collects SSL/TLS information then it returns the group of information in JSON.
 It can also connect through your specified SOCKS server.

-One of the good things about this script is that it will fully analyze the SSL certificate for security issues and will include the report in the output, CSV, or a JSON file.
+One of the good things about this script is that it will fully analyze the SSL certificate for security issues and will include the report in the output, CSV, HTML, or a JSON file.

 ## Requirements

-You only need to install pyOpenSSL:

-`pip install pyopenssl`

-or

 `pip install -r requirements.txt`